ripienaar/free-for-dev/README.md

   * [Wufoo](https://www.wufoo.com/) - Quick forms to use on websites.
 Free plan has a limit of 100 submissions each month.
   * [formpost.app](https://formpost.app) - Free, unlimited Form to Email service.
 Setup custom redirect, auto response, webhooks etc for free.
   * [Formester.com](https://formester.com) - Share and embed unique-looking forms on your website—no limits on the number of forms created or features restricted by the plan.
 Get up to 100 submissions every month for free.
+  * [SimplePDF.eu](https://simplepdf.eu/embed) - Embed a PDF editor on your website and turn any PDF into a fillable form.
+Free plan allows unlimited PDFs with 3 submissions per PDF.

 **[⬆ back to top](#table-of-contents)**